 Piano Repertoire Selection

 - Each performer is to play two pieces, originally written for piano, from the same level and represent contrasting styles and different musical periods.
-No arranged versions of piano pieces are allowed.
-Multiple selections and movements from a suite or a work (WTC Prelude & Fugue, Sonata/Sonatina, etc.) cannot be submitted as one piece.
+No arranged versions of piano pieces, folk songs arrangements, or pieces labeled “traditional” are allowed.
+Multiple selections and movements from a suite or a work (WTC Prelude & Fugue, Sonata/Sonatina, etc.) CAN be submitted as one piece.
 Select Elementary 1-2, Elementary 3-4, Intermediate 5-6, Intermediate 7-8, Advanced 9-10, or Advanced 11-12 recital level.
 Use the below guideline to determine the recital level of the student.

 - When choosing repertoire, refer to piano repertoire guides, such as Arizona Study Program Repertoire Guide (either 2016 or 2006 edition) or “The Pianist’s Guide to Standard Teaching and Performance Literature,” by Jane Magrath.
 Many literature book collections are categorized into Levels 1-10.
 Consider pieces listed in Level 1-3 literature books as Elementary, Level 4-7 as Intermediate, and Level 8-10 as Advanced.
 Some Level 4 literature book pieces may be considered Late Elementary or Early Intermediate.
 Some Level 7 pieces may be considered Late Intermediate or Early Advanced.